nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 --}}
 ![2-aspera.png](nx_asset://baeef2eb-ddbc-41e1-b036-46ee567027bf ?w=450,border=true)

-> The files uploaded by Aspera will be accessible in this folderish document (by default the target location is the user personal workspace)
+> The content uploaded by Aspera will be accessible in this folderish document (by default the target location is the user personal workspace)

 Once on the Aspera Upload screen, you will be able to download the Aspera Desktop client via the following banner at the top: